 But then, huzzah!
 You bought the rest of the books in Julia Quinn’s swoon-worthy Bridgerton series because you just HAD to find out what happens next (no spoilers).
 Except, what do you do when you finish those, too?

-Don’t worry, we’ve got you covered with a diverse roster of indie historical romance novels and series to occupy your days and nights 😉 From the regency period, to medieval times, back to Victorian London, and more, dive into our list of favorites to binge now as we wait for Bridgerton season 2.
-It’ll tough, but if 2020 has taught us anything, it’s that we can get through it together…
+Don’t worry, we’ve got you covered with a diverse roster of indie historical romance books and series to occupy your days and nights 😉 From the regency period, to medieval times, back to Victorian London, and more, dive into our list of favorites to binge now as we wait for more Bridgerton.
+It’ll tough, but if 2020 taught us anything, it’s that we can get through it together…

 The Devil in Disguise by Stefanie Sloane